chocolatey/choco-wiki/How-To-Install-Upgrade-Package-Without-Scripts.md

 Consider the following scenario:

-* You have installed Firefox 1.0.0 from Chocolatey.org
+* You have Firefox version 1.0.0 installed.
+* The install came from installing the firefox 1.0.0 package.
 * You upgraded Firefox manually to 2.0.0 (ignore for a second that real-world Firefox auto-upgrades, this is an example for pete's sake ;) )
 * Chocolatey.org also has 2.0.0.